yash-tr/GeoVision/README.md

+###  GeoVision

+Considering the accelerated development of Unmanned Aerial Vehicles (UAVs) applications in both industrial and research scenarios, there is an increasing need for localizing these aerial systems in non-urban environments, using GNSS-Free, vision-based methods.
+Our paper proposes a vision-based localization algorithm that utilizes deep features to compute geographical coordinates of a UAV flying in the wild.
+The method is based on matching salient features of RGB photographs captured by the drone camera and sections of a pre-built map consisting of georeferenced open-source satellite images.
+Experimental results prove that vision-based localization has comparable accuracy with traditional GNSS-based methods, which serve as ground truth.
+Compared to state-of-the-art Visual Odometry (VO) approaches, our solution is designed for long-distance, high-altitude UAV flights.

 The main advantage of GeoVision is its capability of matching drone images (left) with georeferenced satellite images (right).
 The aim is for this to work for drones flying in non-urban areas, in environments with sparse features.

 <div align=center>